Watch Your Step (Elvis Costello song): Release and reception

 "Watch Your Step" was released as the only single from Trust in America; in the UK, "Clubland" and "From a Whisper to a Scream" were released instead.
 The B-side was "Luxembourg", though a 12-inch single instead featured Costello's interview with Tom Snyder on the B-side.
 The single failed to chart in the US.
 The song has since appeared on compilation albums The Best of Elvis Costello and the Attractions, Girls Girls Girls, and The Very Best of Elvis Costello and The Attractions 1977–86.

 "Watch Your Step" has seen critical acclaim and has been named by many writers as a highlight of Trust.
+A contemporary review from Cashbox highlighted the song's "subdued carnival feel" and Steve Naive’s calliope-like keyboards".
 Rick Anderson of AllMusic described the track as "a song that is unsettling and slightly scary, but still great for singing along to" and wrote that the song "proved a couple of things: first, that [Costello] really did know how to write for his own voice, and second, that his voice really wasn't all that bad".
 Rob Sheffield of Rolling Stone noted the song as well as "New Lace Sleeves" as "the album's undisputed twin highlights".
 Noel Murray and Keith Phipps of The A.V.
 Club named the song as a highlight from Trust and called it "beguilingly paranoid".
 Jim Miller of Newsweek wrote, "On 'Watch Your Step' he builds a complex mood out of the title's admonition, turning the song into a bittersweet tribute to suspicion".

 Dave Lifton of Ultimate Classic Rock named the song as the fourth best Elvis Costello song, stating, "The ominous 'Watch Your Step,' with a subdued performance by the Attractions and Costello's voice barely rising above a whisper, is the best [on Trust]".
 The Daily Telegraph's Martin Chilton ranked the song number 31 on his top 40 list of best Costello songs.